rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 >
 At the same time, however, somatic, germline and heritable human genome editing raise important and outstanding ethical and social issues.
 Challenges associated with somatic human genome editing include, for example, rogue clinics, medical travel, as well as the reporting of illegal, unregistered, unethical or unsafe research and other activities including the offer of unproven so-called therapeutic interventions.
 Heritable human genome editing also gives rise to great concerns as the edit might be passed to subsequent generations.
 Additional issues include enhancement to improve certain traits, the lack of diversity in collections of human samples and associated data, the need for equity of access to and benefit from human genome editing.
 There are important differences in the scale of the current challenges posed by somatic, germline and heritable human genome editing.

-The [National Human Genome Research Institute][nat_gen]{:target="_blank"} (NHGRI) takes a similar stances, i.e. a stance that acknowledges the high expected societal value of human gene-editing, but which places immense weight on considering all deleterious societal and biological consequences that might emerge as as a result.
+The [National Human Genome Research Institute][nat_gen]{:target="_blank"} (NHGRI) takes a similar stance, i.e. a stance which acknowledges that human gene-editing could improve society greatly, but which also places immense weight on considering unintended deleterious societal and biological consequences that might emerge as a result.
 In the NHGRI's [Eugenics timeline][eug_tim]{:target="_blank"}, they write

 > Recently, groundbreaking technologies such as CRISPR-Cas9, have raised concerns about using genome editing methods to make genetic enhancements.
 In response, some prominent geneticists have publicly requested to stop such enhancements.
 >